 At the end of the eighteenth and beginning of the nineteenth century numerous covered passages were created in Paris.
 The passages, mostly shopping arcades covered with glass roofs, were modern symbols of urban life and the place to shop in Paris.
 Many of these passages were beautifully decorated with mosaic floors, cast iron gates, marble pillars and ornate clocks.

 At its peak during the mid-nineteenth century, there was a network of more than 140 passages, many connected to each other.
 The pedestrianized passages, home to shops, restaurants and apartments, were very popular as they protected visitors from inclement weather and the often dirty and odorous streets.
 Their popularity soon started to decline due to competition from large department stores

 and Printemps, and many were abandoned and started to fall in disrepair.
 Others were demolished during the redevelopment of Paris by baron Haussmann between 1852 and 1870.

-At the end of the 20th century, especially during the 1980s, the glass covered passages started a revival, and many of the about 20 surviving shopping arcades were restored, such as the passage Jouffroy with its barrel vault skylight and the elegant Galerie Vivienne with its mosaic floors.
+At the end of the twentieth century, especially during the 1980s, the glass covered passages started a revival, and many of the about twenty surviving shopping arcades were restored, such as the passage Jouffroy with its barrel vault skylight and the elegant Galerie Vivienne with its mosaic floors.

 Today the passages are home to numerous upscale, quirky and specialty shops.
 Some, such as the passage Brady and the passage des panoramas, house plenty of restaurants.
 Rainy days are ideal for a stroll through some of these historic arcades where you can enjoy the architecture or browse the many boutiques and antique shops while being sheltered from the rain.